Hope on the range: A chef and mom adjusts to life on the farm

-For the past few months, Egan has been cooking up a storm, but her business model, as has been the case with every other restaurant in the US, pivoted on a dime, thanks to the novel coronavirus.
+For the past few months, Egan has been cooking up a storm, but her business model, as has been the case with every other restaurant in the U.S., pivoted on a dime, thanks to the coronavirus pandemic.

-In addition to adapting to “the new normal” as far as being a restaurateur, Egan, and her family, including her partner, David Farmer and her youngest daughter Sadie, are adjusting to life on a small rural farm, learning to raise animals, grow produce and fend off attackers.
+In addition to adapting to “the new normal” as far as being a restaurateur, Egan and her family, including her partner, David Farmer, and her youngest daughter, Sadie, are adjusting to life on a small rural farm, learning to raise animals, grow produce and fend off predators.

 “David took a giant leap of faith and quit his job,” Egan said.
 “Yes, he’s now literally Farmer David Farmer.”